Anglers Guide 2020-2021

 - Catch-and-release limits are in addition to the retention limits.

-An angler can catch-and-release salmon where permitted without a valid tag; however a valid salmon inland fishery licence is required for catch-and-release angling of salmon.
+An angler may catch-and-release salmon where permitted without a valid tag; however a valid salmon inland fishery licence is required for catch-and-release angling of salmon.

 Practice safe and responsible release techniques to ensure salmon survival.